nek023/PopHubSupport/README.md

 ## Progress

-- The current version is **2.1.2**.
+- The current version is **2.1.3**.
 In this version:
-  - Add a shortcut to refresh data manually
-  - Fix the error occurs on launch if the GitHub service is not available
+  - Fix the old notifications are shown

-- The version **2.1.3** is in review.
+- The version **2.1.4** was submitted.
 In this version:
-  - Fix the old notifications are shown
+  - Fix it fails to parse some notifications